DigitalRuby/ExchangeSharp/README.md

 - Download the [latest binaries](https://github.com/jjxtra/ExchangeSharp/releases/latest) for your OS.
 - Unzip it into a folder that is in your environment variable `PATH` (`ctrl` + `shift` + `pause|break` -> Environment Variables)
-- Use it from the your preferred command-line emulator (e.g. Powershell, cmd, etc.)
+- Use it from your preferred command-line emulator (e.g. Powershell, cmd, etc.)
 - `exchange-sharp --help` shows all available commands

 ### Notes